kuzzleio/kuzzle-snippet-testing/README.md

 - `path`: A [glob](https://www.npmjs.com/package/glob) pattern relative to the `mount` directory to match the snippets definition files.
 - `templates`: The directory where the snippets templates are located.
 - `dest` (optional): The default location to store templated snippets.
+- `protocols` (optional): A list of default protocols to tests for each snippets, if not present it is defaulted to `websocket` only, can be override per snippet config.

 #### runners